 Telemach claimed a 30.8% share of the fixed broadband market in Slovenia as of the end of last year, according to figures published by the regulator AKOS.

-The Slovenian regulator AKOS has announced a tender for two licences for national DTT broadcasting in the country.
+The Slovenian regulator AKOS has announced a tender for 5G frequencies.

-IPTV accounted for over half (54.3%) of all pay-TV homes in Slovenia at the end of last year.
+IPTV accounted for 56.1% of pay-TV connections in Slovenia in the first quarter.

 S&T AG has entered into an agreement to buy the Slovenian ICT company Iskratel Group for €37.5 million.